-filename is a string expression containing a character string that names the file to be opened.
+filename is an expression that is a string literal, string data type, or an integral data type containing a character string that names the file to be opened.

-type is a string expression containing a character string of one of the forms in Table 9-22 that indicates how the file should be opened.
+type is a string expression containing a character string of one of the forms in $\underline{\text{Table 9-24}}$ that indicates how the file should be opened.
 If type is omitted, the file is opened for writing, and a multichannel descriptor mcd is returned.
 If type is supplied, the file is opened as specified by the value of type, and a file descriptor fd is returned.

 The multichannel descriptor mcd is a 32-bit integer in which a single bit is set indicating which file is opened.
 The least significant bit (bit 0) of an mcd always refers to the standard output.
-Output is directed to two or more files opened with multichannel descriptors by bitwise OR-ing together their mcds and writing to the resultant value.
+Output is directed to two or more files opened with multichannel descriptors by bitwise OR-ing together their multichannel descriptors and writing to the resultant value.